 New Markets Tax Credit Allocation Case Study for Upward Star Center

-Spartanburg Regional Health Services projects a patient volume of 3,800 in its first year at the Center, and increasing to more than 4,000 upon stabilization.
+Spartanburg Regional Health Services projects a patient volume of 3,800 in its first year at the Center with plans to increase to more than 4,000 upon stabilization.

-In addition to its community services outcomes, the Upward Star Center will create 149 direct jobs (32 permanent, 117 construction) with permanent jobs paying an average wage 295% greater than the Low-Income Community’s per capita income.
-Employment benefits such as health insurance, dental and vision insurance, disability insurance, and a 401k plan with company match are provided.
+In addition to its community services outcomes, the Upward Star Center will create 149 direct jobs (32 permanent, 117 construction) with permanent jobs paying an average wage 295% greater than the low-income community’s per capita income.
+Employment benefits include health insurance, dental and vision insurance, disability insurance and a 401k plan with company match.